2018-present

 Director/Producer & Creator or Co-creator

 Developed over the course of six months to a year or longer, these projects are created with groups of people whose life stories are close-ups on the history and culture of their time.
-With director and creative team, a script is developed from writings and discussions, telling the individual stories of those involved and a bigger story of the collective experience.
-The result is a live theatre production with the participants, and a stage-and-film documentary of the event.
-These projects create community, and encourage ideas about the future by exploring how the past became the present.
+With director and creative team, projects are developed from writing and discussion, telling the individual stories of those involved and a bigger story of the collective experience.
+The result is a live theatre production, and a film version of the event or documentary film about the chosen subject.
+These projects create new communities, and encourage ideas about the future by exploring how the past became the present.

 ...